Cheat-Sheet for Options Trading

 Strategy: Selling Cash Secured Puts

-Lets say you want to buy 100 shares of Matze Unlimited, because they are part of your long term Dividend Plan for your retirement.
+Lets say you want to buy 100 shares of Company ABC, because they are part of your long term Dividend Plan for your retirement.

 Instead of buying them with a regular order you may:

-Sell one Put-Option (1 option contract = 100 shares in US)
+Sell one Put-Option (1 Option Contract equals to 100 shares in US)

-Lets say the price for 1 share is currently 10$ and you are willing to pay up to 11$ per share.
+Example: the price for 1 share is currently 10$ and you are willing to pay 11$ per share (even if the price is lower).
 You then sell the Put Option for 11$.
 This is equal to the following contract between you (the seller) and someone else (the buyer):

-"This Option guarantees that whose owner can (but doesnt must) sell 100 shares of this stock for each 11$ to me."
+"This contract guarantees that whose owner can (but doesnt must) sell 100 shares of this stock to me for 11$ each stock."

-Sell one Put-Option (1 option contract = 100 shares in US)
+Sell one Put-Option (1 Option Contract equals to 100 shares in US)

-Lets say the price for 1 share is currently 10$ and you are willing to pay up to 11$ per share.
+Example: the price for 1 share is currently 10$ and you are willing to pay 11$ per share (even if the price is lower).
 You then sell the Put Option for 11$.
 This is equal to the following contract between you (the seller) and someone else (the buyer):

-"This Option guarantees that whose owner can (but doesnt must) sell 100 shares of this stock for each 11$ to me."
+"This contract guarantees that whose owner can (but doesnt must) sell 100 shares of this stock to me for 11$ each stock."

 - Who guarantees?
 You, because you are the seller